Vienna

 The Guesthouse Vienna

-Town hotel turned into a 39-room guesthouse, between Viennese pension and contemporary boutique hotel.
+Town hotel transformed into a 39-room guesthouse, between Viennese pension and contemporary boutique hotel.

 What makes this hotel unique